tenstorrent/tt-buda-demos/model_demos/README.md

 |   [XGLM](nlp_demos/xglm/)                                    |     GS, WH   | v0.10.5 |
 |   [YOLOv3](cv_demos/yolo_v3/)                                |     GS, WH   | v0.10.5 |
 |   [YOLOv5](cv_demos/yolo_v5/)                                |     GS, WH   | v0.10.5 |

+## Note:

+Please note that alpha relases are not stable releases and may not support or have all functionality as the stable releaes.
+If full functionality is needed we suggest picking a stable relases.